marq24/ha-evcc/README.md

 ## Want to report an issue?

 Please use the [GitHub Issues](https://github.com/marq24/ha-evcc/issues) for reporting any issues you encounter with this integration.
-Please be so kind before creating a new issues, check the closed ones, if your problem have been already reported (& solved).
+Please be so kind before creating a new issues, check the closed ones if your problem has been already reported (& solved).

-To speed up the support process you might like already prepare and provide DEBUG log output.
+To speed up the support process, you might like to already prepare and provide DEBUG log output.
 In the case of a technical issue, I would need this DEBUG log output to be able to help/fix the issue.
-There is a short [tutorial/guide 'How to provide DEBUG log' here](https://github.com/marq24/ha-senec-v3/blob/master/docs/HA_DEBUG.md) - please take the time to quickly go through it.
+There is a short [tutorial/guide 'How to provide DEBUG log' here](https://github.com/marq24/ha-senec-v3/blob/master/docs/HA_DEBUG.md) — please take the time to quickly go through it.

-For this integration you need to add:
+For this integration, you need to add:
 ```
 logger:
   default: warning